-Do you, the retailer, suffer from chronic pain?
-Organizational, operational and systemic pain?
-This pain hurts your sales, increases your costs and damages your brand.
-It hurts you financially, slows you down operationally, puts your business at risk.
+Dear retailer, chances are you suffer from chronic pain.
+The sort of pain that hurts sales, increases costs and damages the brand.
+It hurts financially, it slows down operations, it puts the business at risk.
 Do you need relief?
 Read on.

 Theory is what head office envisions, in terms of merchandising initiatives and operational programs, to produce a certain outcome such as higher sales, lower costs and/or higher customer satisfaction.
 Theory is the new signage that marketing has developed, training that “ought to be delivered” and operations/merchandising/loss prevention standards that “need to be followed”.
 Theory is the combination of all those things that retail brands work hard, and spend considerable time and money, to develop.

 Practice is what actually happens at store level.
 In practice, signage is not always put up, staff is not always trained and seasonal programs are not always executed consistently and on time.